xuexue/super/README.md

 A stack also has the `halt` frame  in the outer most context, i.e. at the bottom.

-The file `drive.rkt` contains a driver.
-The driver takes a *state* (defined below), a list of *logic variables* (unbound/open variables in the expression being evaluated), and takes an expansion step to produce a list of potential next *states*.
+The file `drive.rkt` contains a driver, that takes an expansion step to produce the next *state*.
+The driver takes:

-Unlike `step`, the function `drive` can produce multiple states.
+- e-and-R: a stack of frames (`STACK` above)
+- c: constraint store (`C` below **TODO**)
+- rho: a memoization list (to be defined)
+- (maybe a list of *logic variables*? the unbound/open variables in the expression being evaluated?

+The drive produces a value of type `NODE`.

 ```
 ;; Value: redefinition of a value to also include a *logic variable*